 Low sales volume test group.
 A large or intermediate volume manufacturer with a low sales volume test group may incorporate in its sampling plan under subsection (d)(4), in lieu of a fixed minimum sample size, a sampling method for the low sales volume test group that is identical to a sampling method previously approved by the Executive Officer for the manufacturer’s higher sales volume test group(s).
 The manufacturer must notify the Executive Officer if it elects this option when submitting its sampling plan for its low sales volume test group under subsection (d)(4).
 This option is not available for high sales volume test groups.

 Sampling Interval.
-The data shall be collected at two separate points during the useful life of each test group.
+The data shall be collected at two separate points during the useful life of each test group as follows:

 Low Mileage.
 The first collection point shall be from vehicles that have been in service for more than 3 years and that have accumulated more than 36,000 miles on the vehicle odometer.
 Data collection shall be completed within 4 years of the end of production of the test group.